chianw/chianw/post36afdapexdomain.md

 **Verify TXT and CNAME record on the Azure DNS zone**

 If the earlier step was done correctly, you should see a validation TXT record and CNAME record added in the DNS zone.
+Note that the original APEX record in the domain was over-written automatically to point to Azure Front Door's FQDN

 ![afdapexdomain1.png](https://github.com/chianw/chianw/blob/main/afdapexdomain1.png)